-NorthWest Arkansas Community College offers four degree programs: the Associate of Arts (A.A.) degree, the Associate of Science in Liberal Arts and Sciences (A.S.) degree, the Associate Degree in General Studies (A.G.S.), and the Associate of Applied Science (A.A.S.) degree.
+NorthWest Arkansas Community College offers five degree programs: the Associate of Arts (A.A.) degree, the Associate of Fine Arts (A.F.A) degree, the Associate Degree in General Studies (A.G.S.), the Associate of Science (A.S.) degree, and the Associate of Applied Science (A.A.S.) degree.